H4zh4n/impossible-chessboard-puzzle/README.md

 ## Board Configurations

 #### *Mirrored*
 Has a pleasing look when you place the key on the top 4 rows, the tile flip is always set at the same relative position at the bottom 4 rows.
-When key placed at the bottom 4 rows flip tiles is market on the above 4 rows same position.
+When key placed at the bottom 4 rows, flip tiles are placed on the above 4 rows in the same position.

 ```
 t t t t t h t t